Goal: Improve access to capital for new and expanding high-tech enterprises.

 How has Virginia performed over the last five years?

 Venture capital investment is an important source of capital for more established early- and later-stage startups that need funding to accelerate growth.
 Venture capital has exhibited a pattern of intermittent growth and decline over the last five years.
 Virginia venture capital investment decreased from $513.9 in 2011 to $272.4 million in 2012.
-It increased to a high of $637.6 million in 2013 but decreased once again to $476 million in 2014 and eased further to $422.6 million in 2015.
+It increased to a high of $637.6 million in 2013 but ebbed to $422.6 million in 2015.
 Seed- and early-stage investment has been a big contributor to this volatility, with oscillation between a low of $39 million in 2011 and high of $205 million in 2013.
 The number of venture capital deals has also fluctuated, but within a much narrower band, with a low of 67 venture deals in 2013 and high of 80 in 2012.
-Seed- and early-stage venture deals increased over the 2011-2015 period from 35 to 42, while expansion- and later-stage deals decreased slightly from 43 to 32.
+Seed- and early-stage venture deals increased over the 2011-2015 period from 35 to 42, while expansion- and later-stage deals decreased slightly, from 43 to 32.

 Virginia ranked 21st among U.S. states in venture capital spending as a percentage of state GDP (0.09%) in 2015, but this rate was lower than the national average of 0.33%.
 Virginia's rate was lower than four benchmark states: California (1.37%), Massachusetts (1.20%), Maryland (0.23%), and North Carolina (0.14) but higher than Texas (0.07%).
 California was the national leader.